 Public-Key Encryption

-Public-key encryption, also known as asymmetric encryption, in contrast uses two different keys for the encryption and decryption process as follows:
+Public-key encryption, also known as asymmetric encryption, in contrast, uses two different keys for the encryption and decryption process as follows:

-1. Public key
+- Public key

-2. Private key
+- Private key

 A user’s public key is shared openly.
 When the sender sends a message, it is encrypted using the receiver’s public key.
 The message can then only be decrypted using the receiver’s private key.
 Since the public key is not used for decryption, it is safe to share with others, in plaintext, eliminating the risk associated with symmetric key encryption.
+While this method is more secure, it is computationally intensive.
+As the size of the data being encrypted increases, the time and computational resources required also increase.

 Combining Symmetric and Public-Key Encryption